loov/sketchure/README.md

 The algorithm itself is pretty trivial.

-1. Convert image into a colorspace that contains Luminance values.
+1. Convert image into a color-space that contains luminance values.
    YUV, YCbCr, YPbYPr, CIELab are all good options here.
-After comparing different approaches, I got the best results/performance with YCbCr 8bit precision.
+After comparing different approaches, I got the best results with YCbCr and 8bit precision.
 2. Remove any noise created by the camera; we are assuming that we are in poor light conditions and the cameras are not perfects.
-For this step a single pass with median filter can remove the hotspots.
-Of course something more complicated could be used.
+For this step I used `median` filter with 3x3 kernel.
+Of course something more advanced can be used.
 3. To extract the background we create a copy of the luminance channel and call it `base`.
 4. Filter `base` through `erode` with a kernel size equal to the maximum line widht